· · · ·

 *Not crazy for Europeans, of course.
 In retrospect I should’ve just eaten at the early dinner, but my “usual” dinner time was closer to 7:00pm and I didn’t want to deal with trying to change it, ha.

-Shows & Activities
+Onboard Shows & Activities

 If you like dancing, dance classes, and music-heavy programs then you’d love MSC because that’s pretty much the whole of their events.
-Guessing that’s because of the language thing– it’s easier to have an event for all kinds of native speakers if the event doesn’t have a language at all!
+I guess that’s because of the language thing– it’s easier to have an event for all kinds of native speakers if the event doesn’t have a language at all!

-I did go to their theater shows and they were super kooky and fun.
+I did go to their theater shows, which were super kooky and fun.
 The ones with a full cast incorporated circus acts like contortion, juggling, and some magic tricks.
-My favorite show was Animalia, where the dancers all wore huge animal heads like big hats!
-The circus stuff really worked well with that in particular.

 Solo traveler meet-ups…